"No parent should ever experience the pain of losing a child, we want to help other families avoid experiencing this kind of devastating loss."

 In 1999, Bob and Patty Bryant climbed Mt.
 Kilimanjaro in an effort to raise funds to create a treatment program for adolescents in Santa Barbara.
 This event was named the "Summit for Danny."
 Later that year, the Bryants led a team of community leaders on a first ascent of an unnamed mountain in the Canadian Arctic.
 The funds raised from these two climbs enabled the Council on Alcoholism and Drug Abuse to open the Daniel Bryant Youth and Family Center on March 22, 2001.

 In an effort to support the ongoing operations of the Daniel Bryant Center, Bob and Patty Bryant and a team of climbers successfully reached the peak of Peru's 20,000 ft.
 Mount Pisco in 2004.
 Since then, teams of climbers have gone to Ecuador, Bhutan, Patagonia, Mont Blanc, Bosnia, New Zealand, the historic Camino de Santiago in Spain, Norway, Southern Iceland and last year the Swiss Alps.
-This year's climb traverses Wales from Cardiff to Saundersfoot, September 5-10, 2021.
+This year's climb traverses Chile from Pucon to Puerto Varas, January 8-14, 2024.
 Members of the community are welcome and encouraged to participate.
 Climbs are uniquely designed for all skill levels.
 We hope you will consider joining the team or making a donation to support them!